hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithMultipleRenouncingExecutors.md

 You now need to send us:

 *   the original will
-*   2 unstapled photocopies of the signed will - these must be on plain A4 paper
 *   fee payment: your Cheque for £0.10 (grant and copies)
 *   the printed version of this page which will be used as your cover letter to us
 *   completed inheritance tax form IHT207